hcartiaux/vagrant-kubernetes/README.md

 **Work in progress**

-This vagrant configuration will set-up a Kubernete cluster following Kelsey Hightower's instructions.
+This vagrant configuration will set-up a Kubernetes cluster following Kelsey Hightower's instructions.

 Place yourself in this directory and run `vagrant up`